MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 }
 ```

-The first field, species, is a custom type which represents the varieties of particles as numbers.
+The first field, `species`, is a custom enum type which represents the varieties of particles as numbers.

 ```rust
 #[wasm_bindgen]